coderefinery/git-intro/content/local-workflow.md

 ::::

 ::::{group-tab} RStudio
-The main way to control git is via teh Git tab in the right side
+The main way to control git is via the Git tab in the right side
 panel: it's a tab along with "Environment", "History", etc.  This will be called the "Git tab".